Search

 Antimicrobial Resistance

-FIND seeks to ensure that patients receive appropriate treatment based on accurate diagnostics.
-FIND is working with partners and donors to investigate the impact of a package of diagnostic tools, innovative clinical algorithms, and training and communication activities on outpatient acute fever case management.
+Antimicrobial resistance (AMR) is one of the top 10 global health threats.
+In India, prohibitive diagnostic costs, absence of point-of-care tests (PoCTs) for many diseases, and easy access to antimicrobials through informal providers drive inappropriate ‘just-in-case’ usage, escalating the AMR crisis.
+FIND India seeks to improve testing and surveillance to ensure that patients receive appropriate treatment based on accurate diagnostics and antibiotic drugs continue to work for as long as possible.
+We are working with partners and donors to investigate the impact of a package of diagnostic tools, innovative clinical algorithms, and training and communication activities on outpatient acute fever case management.

 Health System Strengthening